 - Interview may be requested

 Letters of recommendation should be substantial, with at least one academic reference from your nursing program and two references from current nursing professionals with graduate education background.
 Referee's credentials should be included on reference form.
 Letters of recommendation from family or friends are not acceptable.

-Faculty in the Department of Nursing review completed applications September through May (rolling admission).
+Faculty in the Department of Nursing review completed applications on a rolling basis.